joschaschmiedt/unreal-daqserver-interface/README.md

 digital events and rewards via National Instruments cards for behavioral experiments.

+For the Unreal Engine to be able to start the NidaqServer, the NidaqServer.exe needs to be on the user's path.
 The provided Blueprint functions can be mapped to any kinds of events such as `BeginPlay`, keyboard presses, etc., see for example

 ![ExampleBlueprint](/Docs/ExampleBlueprint.png)